zabbix/zabbix/src/go/plugins/mqtt/README.md

 *Returns:*
 - "example publish"
 - {"path/to/topic":"example one"}
-- error message (is there was an error connecting to the broker or topic)
+- error message (if there was an error connecting to the broker or topic)

 ## Troubleshooting
 The plugin uses Zabbix agent 2 logs.
 To receive more detailed information about logged events, consider increasing a debug level